Aakanksha160/Text-Summarizer-Project/README.md

 3. Update configuration files:

--config.yaml: Update this file to configure the summarizer settings.
+- config.yaml: Update this file to configure the summarizer settings.
--params.yaml: Set the necessary parameters for the summarization process.
+- params.yaml: Set the necessary parameters for the summarization process.
--entity: Update the entities as per the use case.
+- entity: Update the entities as per the use case.

 4. Modify components and pipeline:

--Update the src/config for configuration management.
+- Update the src/config for configuration management.
--Adjust the pipeline components as required in the pipeline.py file.
+- Adjust the pipeline components as required in the pipeline.py file.
--Modify the main application logic in main.py and app.py.
+- Modify the main application logic in main.py and app.py.

 5. Run the application: